Comparing Longboards vs Cruisers: Which Is the Better Ride?

 2, Longboard vs Cruiser or beginners:

-If you’re a novice, a longboard is preferable for a variety of reasons.
+If you’re a novice, a longboard is preferable for various reasons.
 It’s a lot more stable now.
 This instills more confidence in you, allowing you to strengthen your foundations and progress to learning new skills.

 Longboards require less energy to maintain speed, perhaps due to the closer spacing of the trucks or the additional weight; longboards accelerate quickly.
-Second, you won’t be able to truly commute in the city unless you’ve mastered skating.
+Second, you won’t be able to commute in the city unless you’ve mastered skating truly.
 It would be risky to get into a tiny cruiser for this purpose.
-Finally, you’ll be able to try out several skating styles on a longboard before determining what you want to concentrate on.
+Finally, you can try out several skating styles on a longboard before determining what you want to concentrate on.
 You won’t be able to do much other than cruise around on a cruiser board.

 If you’re already used to skating around, a cruiser board will be a welcome addition to your skateboard collection!
 After all, it’s simply a smaller deck with more performance for exploring your surroundings and commuting.
 It is roughly the same size as a conventional double-kick skateboard, with a broad concave to assure firm footing so you can bomb hills and carve between vehicles or whatever to cruise down the boulevard, street, or whatever.
 Though, both are viable for fun.